nbari/DALMP/docs/database/qstr.rst

     qstr($string)

-:$string: The var to quote
+:$string: The var to quote.

 Example